 Poster file size should not exceed 48" in either direction (horizontal or vertically).
 A minimum of 150 ppi (pixels per inch) is required, but should not exceed 300 ppi.
 Please do not submit original files.
 Only the following file formats will be accepted for inclusion in the poster portion of the competition: JPEG, TIFF, PDF.

-- All participants should carefully investigate and act in compliance with all local laws and any pertinent institutional rules and regulations regarding the handling of items fabricated for or entered into the competition.
+- Laws and Regulations: All participants should carefully investigate and act in compliance with all local laws and any pertinent institutional rules and regulations regarding the handling of items fabricated for or entered into the competition.

-- Best practices for laboratory safety and safe blade handling are required.
+- Safety Practices: Best practices for laboratory safety and safe blade handling are required.
 Evidence of this is an essential component of the judging criteria.